Does Your Baby Boy Have One Testicle Bigger Than the Other?

 Mums who gave birth prematurely will also have to watch out.
 Premature birth is known to increase the risk of newborn boys suffering undescended testes, as they need more time to descend naturally.

-Other Baby Boy Genitalia Issues Parents Should Be Aware About
+Other Baby Boy Genitalia Issues Parents Should Be Aware Of

 What to do: